 We backtrack now and head to our next destination which is the Fountain of Youth also called Spring of Youth.

 On our way to the spring, Kuya Jun points out to a few rocks with bored holes on it, he said those are the very spot where the houses of the first Ivatan settlers used to be.
 So basically, the trek we’re on cuts through the very first known Ivatan settlement.

 These are used to hold the house firm to the ground.
-Again, I love old stuff, so knowing that we’re standing on the very same area where the first Ivatans were years and years ago are truly an experience for me.
+Again, I love old stuff, so knowing that we’re standing in the very same area where the first Ivatans were years and years ago is truly an experience for me.